 One thing's for sure: The music at this reception just had to be good!
 After getting engaged last January in Iceland, Isom Innis of Foster the People and actress Carlson Young of MTV's Scream said "I do" on April 29, 2017, in Fort Worth, Texas, the bride's hometown.
 Carlson walked down the aisle in a custom Christian Siriano gown to marry Isom at St. Andrews Episcopal Church, before dancing the night away at River Crest Country Club.
 "I grew up going to both of these places often, so it was easy to choose these venues," she says.

-As for the rest of the planning decisions, Carlson left that up to her mother and planner Melanie Tatum of Melanie Tatum Events, who created a colorful reception featuring 20,000 roses and a custom dance floor made for the music-obsessed couple.
+As for the rest of the planning decisions, Carlson left that up to her mother and her wedding planner, Melanie Tatum of Melanie Tatum Events, who created a colorful reception featuring 20,000 roses and a custom dance floor made for the music-obsessed couple.
 The bride's only two requests?
 "I insisted on getting Dippin' Dots and choosing the band," she says.

 Scream's Carlson Young and Foster the People's Isom Innis's Beautiful Wedding in Texas